SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Where_to_find_the_production_output_files.md

-Where to find the production output files(#Where-to-find-the-production-output-files)
+Where to find the production output files
 ======================================================================================================

-Output(#Output)
+Output
 ================================

 All productions are written to tape and must be accessed via SAM